adwiii/CSCI_420_Robotics_Fall_2025/index.md

 * Classes will be in person at John E. Boswell Hall 341, with most lectures on Mondays and labs on Wednesdays

 # Office Hours
-* Trey Woodlief:  Tuesdays and Thursdays 2pm-3pm, Wednesdays 5pm-6pm, McGlothlin-Street Hall 135 and by appointment
+* Trey Woodlief: Tuesdays 10am-11am, Wednesdays 5pm-6pm, and Thursdays 2pm-3pm at McGlothlin-Street Hall 135 and by appointment.
 * Fahmida Hossain: TBD

 # Prerequisites